 top of page

-The original 3.5" disk label product was sold direct to consumers in the MacWorld Expo booth of Multicomp Inc (a Texas company incorporated 1988) at San Francisco's Moscone Center.
-It was January 1989.
+In 1988 the original 3.5" disk label product was sold direct to consumers via ads in MacWorld and MacUser magazine.
+At San Francisco's Moscone Center in late January 1989, the product was sold to attendees in the MacWorld Expo booth of Multicomp Inc., a Texas corporation.
 The initial trademark on the red cylinder package was Cates Erasable Labels™ which became LabelOnce a few months later.
 Most Macworld attendees were surprised to learn this process was not a "whiteboard" dry erase process.

-In early 1991 CompUSA began stocking LabelOnce erasable labels for 3.5" and 5.25" floppy disks.
+In early 1991 CompUSA (originally SoftWarehouse) began stocking LabelOnce erasable labels for 3.5" and 5.25" floppy disks in stores.
+LabelOnce products were in CompUSA catalogs right next to the big label brands such as Avery®.
 In 1992 Staples office superstores began stocking several LabelOnce disk media SKUs and retained them nearly to year 2000.

 Not surprisingly Label Once was further adapted to provide permanent label solutions for file folders, food containers, hanging file folders, metal surfaces, and more.
 All based on the almost instantly neat function of combining carefully tested synthetic label materials, label adhesives, permanent markers, and non scuffing erasers.